Mindgreppers/lifemaker_web/content/page/faq.md

 #### What is LifeMaker?
 LifeMaker is a movement of people who want to bring meaning and happiness in their lives and all across the world by mutual support, understanding and sharing of abundance.

+# Is Lifemaker community's philosophy of Oneness a new revelation?

+Not at all.
+It is backed by direct experience of not just Lifemaker members, but also innumerable human ancestors from all across the world, since thousands of years, even before relegions came into being.
+The same knowledge has been put in different words or symbols by all messengers, shamans, Sages or relegions.
+Lifemaker represents the same  knowledge, presented in a way modern humanity can rationally and in feeling, related to.

 #### What is the aim of LifeMaker?
 The aim of LifeMaker is to foster self-growth, love and happiness in everyone’s life.
 By connecting the global tribe of truth seekers and change makers, we aim to create the conditions for a new planetary culture of peace, Singular consciousness and abundance.

 #### Who are the people involved in this project?
 There are many people who’ve helped/inspired the LifeMaker project and have given an invaluable contribution to its inception.
 Currently we are two main contributors, joined by many volunteers and supporters in the role of 4 elders or Wise ones, 5 developers, couple of designers and around 150 seeders.
 Our base countries are India and Italy.
 You can see full list of team [here](/team)

 #### Can I join?
 Everyone is welcome to join.
 Our tribe welcomes people from any walk of life.